How to Auto-Index Incoming Emails into Your Knowledge Base

 Step 1: Schedule Trigger

 Add a Trigger node and set the type to Schedule.
-Every 10-15 minutes is a good cadence for shared inboxes - frequent enough that nothing sits unindexed for long, infrequent enough that you stay well inside Front's rate limits.
-Expose a since variable that holds the previous run's timestamp.
+Use a 5-field cron expression such as */10 * * * * with an IANA timezone: every 10-15 minutes is a good cadence for shared inboxes, frequent enough that nothing sits unindexed for long, infrequent enough that you stay well inside Front's rate limits.
+The schedule trigger outputs {{ scheduledAt }}; derive a since cutoff from the most recent timestamp recorded in your tracking store (Step 6) so each run only pulls conversations updated since the last successful pass.

 Step 2: Connector - List Recent Conversations